Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/README.md

    * Set advertising IDs.
    * Set the device notification for push notifications.

-## Add the Identity framework to your app
+## Add the Identity extension to your app

 {% tabs %}
 {% tab title="Android" %}